Recruitment & Training Incentives

 Workforce Retraining Programs

-When the overall annual VJIP budget allows, the Workforce Retraining Program is used to support Virginia companies that are upgrading their existing workforce’s skills.
+When the overall annual VJIP budget allows, VJIP Retraining Programs support Virginia companies that need to upskill their existing workforce.
 Participating companies must demonstrate that they are undergoing integration of new technology into their production process, a change of product line in keeping with marketplace demands, or substantial change to their service delivery process that would require assimilation of new skills and technological capabilities by their existing labor force.
-Companies can access the Workforce Retraining Program only once in a three-year period.
-To be eligible for assistance under the Workforce Retraining Program, a company must be:

 Process